 School boards in South Carolina vary greatly.
 The smallest ones have five members, while the largest ones – Greenville and Horry – have the most with 12 members.
 Five, seven and nine members reflect the most prevalent patterns for district school boards in South Carolina.
-Exceptions include Beaufort with 11 board members, Spartanburg Two with 10 members, Darlington with eight members and Pickens with six members.
-Of the remaining districts 37 have seven members, 23 have nine members and 15 have five members.
+Exceptions include Beaufort with 11 board members, Spartanburg Two with 10 members and Darlington with eight members.
+Of the remaining districts 33 have seven members, 26 have nine members and 15 have five members.

 For more information, contact Debbie Elmore.

-Board members are elected in 77 of the 81 districts.
-Four districts have members appointed by a County Board.
-Sixty-six elections take place in November.
+Board members are elected in 75 of the 79 districts.
+Four districts have members appointed by a county board or legislative delegation.
+Sixty-five elections take place in November.
 Special elections and appointments occur in other months in the remaining districts.

-Only three boards have all members appointed by a County Board: Clarendon Two, Dillon Three (Latta) and Dillon Four.
+Only three boards have all members appointed by either a county board or their legislative delegation: Clarendon Two, Dillon Three (Latta) and Dillon Four.
 Clarendon One has four appointed and five elected members.

 Most school board members are elected in non-partisan elections, some are appointed and some run in partisan elections.
 In two districts, candidates run in partisan elections – Horry and Lee Counties.

 In two counties, Horry and Marlboro, the public elects the board chairman.